Severino Di Giovanni: Italy

 Di Giovanni was born on 17 March 1901, in Chieti, Abruzzo.
 Raised right after World War I in a period of deprivations, such as hunger and poverty, his upbringing had a huge impact on his politics.
-He followed courses to become a teacher, and soon started teaching, before graduating, in a school of his town.
+He attended courses to become a teacher, and soon started teaching, before graduating, in a school in his town.
 He was self taught in the art of typography and read, in his free time, Mikhail Bakunin, Malatesta, Proudhon, and Élisée Reclus.

 Arrival in Argentina

 Di Giovanni arrived in Buenos Aires with the last big wave of Italian immigrants before World War II.
-He lived in Morón and traveled daily to Buenos Aires Capital to participate in meetings and plan actions against fascism and Italian fascist supporters in Argentina.
+He lived in Morón and travelled daily to Buenos Aires Capital to participate in meetings and plan actions against fascism and Italian fascist supporters in Argentina.

 An anarchist, Di Giovanni had nothing but contempt for the party in power, the UCR, which he saw as a pale reflection of more right-wing and fascist elements in Argentine politics.
 Severino Di Giovanni's first direct action took place on 6 June 1925, during the celebration of the 25th anniversary of Victor Emmanuel III's accession to the Italian throne, which took place at the Teatro Colón.
-President Alvear, his wife, opera singer Regina Pacini, and Count Luigi Aldrovandi Marescotti, ambassador of Fascist Italy, were present at the act, as well as numerous Black shirts put in place by Marescotti to prevent any disorder.
+President Alvear, his wife, opera singer Regina Pacini, and Count Luigi Aldrovandi Marescotti, ambassador of Fascist Italy, were present at the act, as well as numerous Blackshirts put in place by Marescotti to prevent any disorder.
 When the orchestra started the Italian hymn, Giovanni and his companions threw leaflets around, at the cries of "Assassins! thieves!"
-The Black shirts managed to overcome them, and hand them over to the police.
+The Blackshirts managed to overcome them, and hand them over to the police.